PagerDuty-Samples/pd-populate-dev-account/docs/resources.markdown

 The types of [user roles](https://support.pagerduty.com/docs/user-roles) available will depend on the type of account a team has with PagerDuty.

-** maybe a note about SSO here **
+### Does PagerDuty Support SSO?
+Yes!
+Some account types do support [Single Sign-On](https://support.pagerduty.com/docs/sso) (SSO).
+Only the account owner of the PagerDuty account can make this configuration change.

 ## Teams

-Once a user is created in PagerDuty, they should be assigned to a [team].
+Once a user is created in PagerDuty, they should be assigned to a [team](https://support.pagerduty.com/docs/teams).
 Teams convey permissions and ownership of various components in PagerDuty.

 A PagerDuty team will have ownership of services, workflows, and other objects.
 Team membership also makes creating and using Schedules easier.
-Teams are created with the `pagerduty_team` [resource].  **NEED TO FIND THE DOCS ON TEAM HIERARCHY**
+Teams are created with the `pagerduty_team` [resource](https://registry.terraform.io/providers/PagerDuty/pagerduty/latest/docs/resources/team).

 ```
 resource "pagerduty_team" "helpdesk" {